abtris/portaledge/README.md

 vagrant up
 ```

-- To get rid of your dev environment: run `vagrant destroy`, format your hard drive, throw your MacCook out of the window...
+- To get rid of your dev environment: run `vagrant destroy`, format your hard drive, throw your MacBook out of the window...
 - To se it up all again: `vagrant up` :-)

 Note: might take few minuts because of all the dependencies and stuff...